Soundtrack by En Vogue. “Never Gonna Get It,” indeed.

 Couple zombies, a frog, psychedelic wall patterns, the usual.

 Kung Fu Kid could use a touch more difficulty (the first four stages can be overcome in a few minutes, while the last three just require memorization), but the gorgeous environments, solid controls, and well-paced level progression make for an above-average experience.
 I know that’s not the highest of praise, but if Sega’s earlier attempts at brawlers prove nothing else, it’s that I’ve played worse.
-After so many failed tries, Sega finally has their answer to Irem’s Kung Fu.
+After so many failed attempts, Sega finally has their answer to Irem’s Kung Fu.

 All the other frogs with their pumped-up kicks better run, better run.

 Like plopping a Tiny Toon into a Jackie Chan film.

 I know what you’re thinking: Master Wang is cool and all, but Kung Fu Kid would be a true classic if a smarmy frog was the main character.
 Sapo Xule O Mestre do Kung Fu is the game for you then, a lazy re-skin of Kung Fu Kid with the Brazilian cartoon character, Sapo Xule, replacing Master Wang.
 If this frog looks familiar, that’s because he also appeared in a re-skin of Astro Warrior entitled Sapo Xulé: S.O.S.
 Lagoa Poluída.
 Controlling a frog underwater while shooting dirty shoes made an interesting game out of the rote Astro Warrior.
 Inserting the smirking Sapo Xule into the middle of Kung Fu Kid with no additional enemy design or environmental changes gives the production an inconsistent tone.
 On one hand, you have a frog that somewhat resembles Bubsy wearing a gi.
 Hilarious!
 On the other hand, you have ancient Japanese evil trying to attack said smirking frog.
 Confusing!
 Stick with Kung Fu Kid.

 KUNG FU KID: B-